mpaulweeks/cfc2018/tooling/templates/final/README.md

 ## Project Requirements

-(number of HTML files, whether you will use JS)
+(number of HTML files, whether you will use JS, any images/media you will need)

 ## Plan for Mobile Differences